UCAS code: H24

-Ranked 256th in the world and 32nd in the UK (QS World University Rankings, 2025), Heriot-Watt is a University in Edinburgh, known for its world class facilities, expert teaching and research excellence.
+Ranked 25th in the UK and 3rd in Scotland (Complete University Guide, 2026), Heriot-Watt is a University in Edinburgh, known for its world class facilities, expert teaching and research excellence.

-1st in Scotland and 2nd in the UK for graduate employability (Graduate Outcomes Survey 2024) it offers a wide range of subjects including engineering, textiles, economics, robotics and more.
+1st in Scotland and 2nd in the UK for graduate employability (Graduate Outcomes Survey, 2024) it offers a wide range of world-leading programmes in Science, Technology, Engineering, Maths, Business, Textiles and Design.

 There are plenty of international opportunities too with their Go Global option to study at campuses in Dubai and Malaysia for a semester, year or longer.